MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Make sure to add the XAML for the TextBlock control to MainPage.xaml, this will show the memory stats.
 For this XAML refer to a previous project such as Checkout Challenge or Lost Light.

+## Live Tiles

+*CommonMainPage.cs* offers an implementation of Live Tiles for medium and wide tiles, all you have to do is implement the *UpdateLiveTiles* method, according  to the code comments.

 AppResLib
 ====================